 Once every few days, the clouds part and the sun peeks through.
 Everyone rushes outside to put up holiday decorations or just turn their faces up to the sun for a moment before the marble-sized raindrops return.
 And before we know it, they do return.

-This hearty vegetable chowder features a dream-team of roasted vegetables: butternut squash, parsnips, fennel, sweet potatoes, and carrots.
-Onions and vegetable broth give the soup a great base of robust flavor (and vegetable broth, of course, keeps it vegetarian).
+This hearty winter vegetable chowder features a dream-team of roasted vegetables: butternut squash, parsnips, fennel, sweet potatoes, and carrots.
+Onions and vegetable broth give the soup a great base of robust flavor (and the vegetable broth, of course, keeps it vegetarian).

 I just love thyme in creamy winter soups.
 I don’t think I could quit it if I tried.